xuankimtran/docs-1/pages/katalon-testcloud/usage-quota-guide.md

 If the number of parallel test requests exceeds the supported quota, TestCloud will have the following behaviors:

 * If you request more parallel tests than the supported quota, the additional requests will be queued.
-* The number of queued requests can not exceed three times the supported session quota.
+* The number of queued requests cannot exceed three times the supported session quota.
 For example, if your TestCloud plan supports 5 parallel tests, the maximum number of queued requests is 15.
 * A request remains in the queue for only 15 minutes; after 15 minutes, the request is dropped from the queue.

 ### Testing minute quota